ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         **Record Year: ASL surpass £8million sales turnover in 2022-23**

-        We are incredibly proud to announce our family Bolton business, ASL, has achieved yet another record-breaking result.

-        C﻿losing on our financial year 2022-23, we can confirm a record result that for the first time ever has seen us surpass 8 million pounds sales turnover.\
+        We are incredibly proud to announce our family Bolton business, has achieved yet another record-breaking result and for the first time surpassed 8 million pounds sales turnover.

-        \

         It has been a challenging but exciting year that will be difficult to beat!
 Here’s some highlights:\